simon-ritchie/apysc/docs_src/source/mouseover_and_mouseout.md

 ## Unbind Interfaces

-The `unbind_mouseover` and `unbind_mouseout` interfaces will unbind each registered handler from the `DisplayObject`.
+The `unbind_mouseover` and `unbind_mouseout` interfaces unbind each registered handler from the `DisplayObject`\.

-The following example will unbind handlers in the `on_mouseover` and `on_mouseout` functions so these handlers will be called only once.
+The following example unbind handlers in the `on_mouseover` and `on_mouseout` functions so that the interface calls these handlers only once.

 ```py
 # runnable